formkiq/formkiq-client-sdk-java/docs/ExamineObjectsApi.md

 Add Examine Pdf

-Gets a URL for temporary upload of a document to be examined by calling POST /objects/examine/{id}/pdf
+Get Signed URL for PDF Object Upload of a document to be examined by calling GET /objects/examine/{id}/pdf

 ### Example
 ```java